 Michael Ochs Archives/Getty Images

 As backing vocalist Pattie Howard put it, Whitney grew up in "the 'hood" of Newark, N.J.
 But after the 1967 race riots, her family settled in nearby, middle class East Orange.
-The daughter of gospel and pop singer Cissy Houston (she backed up Elvis Presley and Aretha Franklin, who would become Whitney's godmother) and cousin of Dionne Warwick, she had the skills, beauty and pedigree to become a pop star.
+The daughter of gospel and pop singer Cissy (she backed up Elvis Presley and Aretha Franklin, who would become Whitney's godmother) and cousin of Dionne Warwick, she had the skills, beauty and pedigree to become a pop star.

 Ron Galella, Ltd./WireImage

 She cut her teeth singing in the choir at Newark's New Hope Baptist Church, before trying her hand at modeling (she would appear in the pages of Seventeen, Glamour and Cosmopolitan) and working as a backup studio singer for the likes of Chaka Khan and The Neville Brothers.
 Though talent scouts expressed interest in backing her career, Cissy insisted they would have to wait until the teen graduated from her all-girls Catholic high school.